Top 10 Xyz Monster Support Cards in Yu-Gi-Oh

 4. Tachyon Chaos Hole

 I typically avoid archetype-specific cards in countdowns because they can only benefit certain monsters, but this one offers too much power to ignore.
-When a Galaxy xyz monster you control is destroyed by either battle or an opponent's card effect, you may activate the insane ability of Tachycon Chaos Hole: destroy all faceup opposing cards, then banish them!
+When a Galaxy xyz monster you control is destroyed by either battle or an opponent's card effect, you may activate the insane ability of Tachyon Chaos Hole: destroy all faceup opposing cards, then banish them!

 This removes continuous spells, continuous traps, and monsters, banishing them to add insult to injury (which nullifies the chance of graveyard recovery).
 As if this weren't enough, Tachyon wields a second effect when it's in the graveyard, letting you sacrifice your draw for the turn to banish Tachyon and special summon a Galaxy xyz monster from your graveyard.